-According to the principle of legal certainty, the law must be understandable to its subjects so that they can adapt their behavior to the laws in place and prevent the state from acting arbitrarily while wielding authority (Saefudin, and Nasirudin, 2022).
+The principle of legal certainty, the law must be understandable to its subjects so that they can adapt their behavior to the laws in place and prevent the state from acting arbitrarily while wielding authority (Saefudin, and Nasirudin, 2022).
 Given that the goal of the law is to establish justice and order, efforts should be taken to effectively govern areas that are not already controlled.
 The key is to carefully consider the legal precepts associated with the proposed regulation.
 Additionally, it is vital to prioritize content rather than merely formality during implementation and to pay attention to the factor of efficiency (Suzuki, M and Jenkinz, T., 2022).
 Law that lacks certainty value will be meaningless and worthless.
 Legal certainty is necessary to carry out beneficial actions in society and to establish order.

-Jan M. Otto claims that it demonstrates how legal certainty can be attained if the law is in line with the requirements of the community.
+Jan M. Ote claims that it demonstrates how egal certainty can be attained if the law that is enacted must be m accordance with the needs and problems of society.
 The rule of law that can produce legal certainty is one that is derived from and reflects the community's culture.
 Real legal certainty is what is referred to as such, and it calls for harmony between the state and the populace in terms of how they see and comprehend the legal system.

-Legal clarity is crucial for settling criminal cases in connection to the application of restorative justice (Zulfa, A.E.
+Legal clarity is important for handling criminal cases in connection to the application of restorative justice (Zulfa, A.E.
 (2020).
 This is a common practice when dealing with minor reasons in everyday crimes.
 As stated by Gustav Radbruch, with his combined theory, always "justice," priority "benefit," and finally "certainty," all types of serious, minor, serious, and non-serious crimes must still prioritize the law, taking into account the rights of a suspect, defendant, or convict by applying the principles of the "rule of law," and prioritizing the principle of "priority" (Muhaimin, 2019).
 The legislation appears to be so solid and perfect at first glance.
 However, this adage frequently makes it challenging to find justice within the letter of the law.
 Human values appear to be ignored by the law.
 Due to Indonesia's covert pursuit of legal certainty in law enforcement, justice in the law becomes constrained (Taylor, O.T and Bailey, M.K.T., 2021).

 The Criminal Procedure Code in Indonesia regulates formal procedures to address the issue of material criminal law violations.
 However, formal legal procedure is frequently exploited as a purely oppressive tool, disregarding the values of justice, and even the nature of the law as a preventive measure often goes unconsidered.
 When the law may bring pleasure to crime victims, it incorporates assurance in restorative justice (Velez, M.G.
 (2021).
 For there to be a sense of justice and order, this concept of certainty must be present in every legal issue that is created.
-The legal framework of restorative justice (RJ) and the extent of its application within the Supreme Court of the Republic of Indonesia serve as the foundation for its execution:
+The legal framework of restoration of justice is by looking at the extent of its application in the Supreme Court of the